How Long Do Personal Loans Take To Process? Quick Guide

 Staffing shortages can cause a similar logjam.

-Stringent underwriting or paperwork requirements take longer to process.
+Stringent underwriting or paperwork requirements can delay processing.

 Submission times can affect timelines, especially if you submit an item after working hours or on weekends, when the lender is unavailable.